 “It’s necessary.
 All three of us wear the stigma of fourth dimensional contaminants.”

 “It’s not a stigma; it’s a badge of honor.
 I, myself, am a fourth dimensional contaminant and proud of it.”

 “That’s because you’re rich and famous.
 You tell people you’re a contaminant and everyone laughs.
-Maybe you haven’t noticed yet, but that’s not how it works for us common folk.
+Maybe you haven’t noticed yet, but that’s not how it works for ordinary people.
 We have to hide.
 I had to change my name and undergo eye-pattern surgery just to elude security scanners.”

 “What’s wrong with that statement?
 It’s true!
 Fact checked and cross-referenced.”